Chronology of actions that threaten humanity with famine due to the Russian invasion of Ukraine

 According to the Luhansk Regional Military-Civil Administration, all 200,000 tons of grain collected in the fields of Agroton (one of the region’s leading agricultural companies) have been stolen and transported from the Luhansk region to Russia.
 Meanwhile, farmers in the occupied territories claim that the situation in the region’s agriculture is close to catastrophic.

-In the first 5.5 months of Russia’s war against Ukraine has managed to export almost 10 mln. tons of agricultural products (last year – it was almost twice bigger 19.6 mln. tons).
+In the first 5.5 months of Russia’s war against Ukraine, it has managed to export almost 10 mln. tons of agricultural products (last year – it was almost twice bigger 19.6 mln. tons).
 With all available logistics routes Ukraine exported almost 2 mln. tons of grains in the first two weeks of August, while in July the figure was about 3 mln. tons

 Since the first vessel left Ukraine on August, 1 more than 720,000 metric tons of grain and foodstuff have been exported from Ukraine by 33 vessels under the Black Sea Grain Initiative.